picvert1/Anet-A8-Plus-PicVert-s-Filaments/README.md

 # Anet-A8-Plus MOD
+WARNING ALPHA VERSION (some bug stay there somewhere...)

 Configuration files for Anet A8 plus Marlin 2.x

 I've added some Filaments type to the LCD menu